-1980 – Central Bank of Ireland, Dame Street, Dublin
+1980 – Former Central Bank of Ireland, Dame Street, Dublin

 Another one of Sam Stephenson’s buildings that was to attract a lot of criticism both for its height and original roofline (in contravention of the Planning Permission) and for its brash appearance in Temple Bar.
 The Central Bank is a highly assertive building with a bold outline and dramatic styling.
 It is visible from throughout the city centre but particularly in Temple Bar where narrow streets and gaps between buildings can reveal its strong geometric presence.
 Originally after construction the roof was highly distinctive with its support members outside of the roof surface.
 After problems with rain water, this was redesigned and remodeled with copper cladding covering up the roof structure.